comp423-25s/comp423-25s.github.io/docs/resources/backend-architecture/2-testing.md

 ## Why is Testing Important?

 Software can be fragile.
 One small change can break something else without warning.
 Testing brings stability and trust.
 It confirms that your code works as expected, your bug fixes stick, and that new features don’t undo old ones.
-Here’s why that matters:
+There are many reasons for testing software, but some of the top reasons for testing are:

 - **Acceptance and Verification**: Tests show that your software meets user needs and business goals.
 You can point to a test and say, “Yes, this works as intended.”
 - **Regression Prevention**: With automated tests, you’ll know if new code breaks existing functionality.
 This saves you from introducing the same bug again and again.
 When you fix a bug, writing a test locks in the fix.
 If that bug ever shows up again, the test fails and alerts you.